Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Geometry Reconfiguration

 The new $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$ is smaller and bounded by more polygons.
-In addition to considering the physical size of the robot components, for a single node, we can easily find the region when it is in a singular configuration.
-For a single node, if all of its neighbor nodes are on the same plane, then this node cannot traverse this plane, or it will be in a singular configuration.
-In such a case, we also add this plane to the obstacle polygon set when running the boundary search algorithm.
-By taking these constraints into consideration, we can derive $\widehat{\mathcal{C}}_{\mathrm{free}}^{v_0}(q^{v_0})$ and $\widehat{\mathcal{C}}_{\mathrm{free}}^{v_1}(q^{v_1})$ for the group containing $v_0$ and $v_1$ in the VTT shown in Figure~\ref{fig:geometry-truss} and the result is shown in Figure~\ref{fig:c-free-group-node-shrink}.
-Compared with the space shown in Figure~\ref{fig:c-free-group-node}, $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$ becomes smaller and $v_0$ cannot go beyond the plane formed by $v_2$, $v_3$, $v_6$, and $v_7$ due to the singularity constraint.
-In the rest of the paper, we will use the free space ignoring the physical sizes of robot components for illustration purposes.
+For a single node, if it is on the same plane with all of its neighbor nodes, then it is in a singular configuration and we will lose controllability of that node.
+To avoid this, we also add this plane to the obstacle polygon set when running the boundary search algorithm.
+By taking these constraints into consideration, we can derive $\widehat{\mathcal{C}}_{\mathrm{free}}^{v_0}(q^{v_0})$ and $\widehat{\mathcal{C}}_{\mathrm{free}}^{v_1}(q^{v_1})$ for the group containing $v_0$ and $v_1$ in the VTT shown in Fig.~\ref{fig:geometry-truss} and the result is shown in Fig.~\ref{fig:c-free-group-node-shrink}.
+In the rest of the paper, we will use the simpler free space ignoring these physical constraints for visualization purposes.